Aorimn/dislocker/README.md

 BitLocker partitions can be mount-ed using the /etc/fstab file and dislocker's long options.
-The line below is an example line which has to be adapted:
+The line below is an example line, which has to be adapted to each case:
 ```
 /dev/sda2 /mnt/dislocker fuse.dislocker user-password=blah,nofail 0 0
 ```